kcech/sentilo-docs-test/docs/api_docs/rate_limiting.rst

 We can see that this entity that is subscribed to Sentilo data has a output quota set to  5 notifications/hour, that it can still receive 1 more notification and that the current window is still valid during next 58 minutes.

+As with the global limit,if the entity's input quota is exceed, the server will reject the request and return a HTTP error code 429.
+Global rate limit is prevalent to entity's quota, so the request is rejected when the lowest of the two is met.